-Thank you, for taking the time to read this blogpost, following me on Twitter, Pinning with me, IG with me, liking my Facebook page and especially reading my books.
+Thank you, for taking the time to read this blogpost, following me on Twitter, Pinning with me, watching me turn books into SIMS 4 fun, and especially reading my books.

 Despite all of the well intentioned “prophecies” and “life spoken” over me by people none of my books have been on Oprah (which is off the air) or the New York Time bestseller list.